nilesh-fatfatwale/nilesh-fatfatwale/README.md

 - 📝 Passion: Enthusiastic about Data Structures & Algorithms, Full Stack Web Development, Blockchain/Web3, and contributing to Open Source projects
 - 🌟 Primary Language: JavaScript — "the soul of my development journey"
 - 🚩 Interests: Full Stack Web Development, React Native Application Development, Blockchain Integration and Solving Rubik Cube
-- ⚡ fact:"If you ask me a question and I don’t know the answer, I’m going to tell you that I don’t know.
+- ⚡ Fact:"If you ask me a question and I don’t know the answer, I’m going to tell you that I don’t know.
 But I bet you what, I know how to find the answer, and I will find the answer."
 - 🤔 Opportunities: Seeking internships or job roles in Full Stack Development and Blockchain technology